echo2echo/Perl-Web-Images/README.md

 This script was made on Ubuntu Linux

-Run this script before the perl-cgi-images.pl cgi script...
-See below for instructions
+Run this script before the perl-cgi-images.pl cgi script whose instructions are listed below...

 This may be good time to backup your images out of an abundance of caution